 Channel catfish can detect several amino acids at 1 part per 100 million.

-The best example I’ve seen is a channel catfish could detect an ounce of substance dissolved in 100,000 railroad tank cars.
+The best example I’ve seen is a channel catfish could detect an ounce of a substance dissolved in 100,000 railroad tank cars.

 Understanding that the channel catfish is a large hypersensitive “taste bud” swimming in the water provides a great understanding of why prepared baits work so well.
 That strong smell being placed in the water provides something for the fish to really “key in on” and follow.